wierdlygoodcoder/rock-paper-scissors/README.md

  ### Unfixed bugs
-  light house has picked up that this is not to best practise and i would lick to fix it when i can
+  The lighthouse has picked up that this is not to best practice and I would like to add it when I can
   ![image](https://user-images.githubusercontent.com/95313496/162154031-abf61693-158b-425f-be22-ba83f073acfd.png)